carousel/PhpDesignPatterns/docs/notes.md

 ##Proxy (207)
     Provide a surrogate or placeholder for another object to control access to it.
 ##Facade (185)
     Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+Facade defines a higher##level interface that makes the subsystem easier to use.
 ##Composite (163)
-    Compose objects into tree structures to represent part-whole hierarchies.
+    Compose objects into tree structures to represent part##whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
 ##Flyweight (195)
-    Use sharing to support large numbers of fine-grained objects efficiently.
+    Use sharing to support large numbers of fine##grained objects efficiently.

 ##Command (233)
     Encapsulate a request as an object, thereby letting you parameterize clients with  different requests, queue or log requests, and support undoable operations.
 ##Observer (293)
-    Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+    Define a one##to##many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 ##Strategy (315)
     Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 ##Chain of Responsibility (223)